techieA03/techieA03/README.md

 <div align="center">
   <h1>Hi there, I'm Adhyan Sinha 👋</h1>
-  <h3>An advancing frontend developer from India</h3>
+  <h3>An advancing programmer from India</h3>
 </div>

 ---

 ### 👨‍💻 About Me

-I am a passionate frontend developer with a keen interest in building user-friendly and efficient web applications.
+I am a passionate programmer with a keen interest in building user-friendly and efficient web applications.
 I am currently strengthening my foundational knowledge by learning C and C++.
 I am always eager to learn new technologies and collaborate on exciting projects.

 - 🌱 I’m currently learning **C, C++**
 - 👨‍💻 All of my projects are available at [https://github.com/techieA03](https://github.com/techieA03)